 Technical geeks and nodes

-People who love technology, computer science and mathematics know the word ‘node’ very well.
-It is frequently used to designate a connection point or node in a computer network.
+Tech-geeks, computer scientists and maths whizzkids know the word ‘node’ very well.
+It is frequently used for a connection point or node in a computer network.

-Nodes are devices or parts of the network that can operate separately (e.g. a PC), but when they are all connected in the system they are stronger.
-The nodes allow a system to work, and they enable connections and insights from the structures.
-The term is also used in biology: here is a node the part where new leaves grow out of.
-Finally, in the world of blockchain, nodes are structures that ensure the security and validation of payments.
+Nodes are devices or parts that can work independently (e.g. a PC), but when they are all connected in the system they are stronger.
+Nodes allow a system to work, and they enable connections and insights from the system.
+The term is also used in biology: here, a node is the point where new leaves grow out.
+And in the world of blockchain, nodes are structures that ensure the security and validation of payments.

 Our brains and nodes

 Our brain is megacomplex and beautifully constructed.
-It is often compared to the internet or to a computer.
-Every substance, every connection and every part of our brain ensures that we can do or experience specific things – all of this happens in a split second and with only very limited energy consumption.
-Fantastic right!
-Nodes or hubs in the brain are larger areas or anchor points within the complex connections.
+Often, it is compared to the internet or to a computer.
+Every substance, every connection and every part of our brain ensures that we can experience or do specific things – all of this happens in a split second and with only very limited energy consumption.
+Fantastic!
+When we talk about nodes (or hubs) in the brain, this refers to larger areas or anchor points within these complex connections.